How to Make a YouTube Video (Beginner’s Guide)

 Mac:

 To finish the recording, click the Camtasia icon in the Apple menu bar, then click “Stop Recording.”
-Or, if you need to re-record, choose “Start Over.”
+To re-record, choose “Start Over.”

 Quick Tip: Press “CMD+OPTION+2” to stop a recording, or “CMD+SHIFT+2” to pause/resume a recording.